 A June 2, 1876, Boston Globe article, published when the Blaine scandal attracted attention to Josiah Caldwell, described his career in Boston: “He first made a fortune in the clothing business.
 After retiring from this he went into coal companies, and gave out that he was making money, and probably was, rapidly.
 He after a time got into the Mammoth Coal Company, which was a big bonanza, and his Beacon street crowd went with him.
 But this, alas, in time, collapsed, and carried down with it a good deal of the wealth of some of the operators in it.
 The Fort Worth and Little Rock pool embraced well-known Bostonians, and went on swimmingly, the usual time, until a squeeze came.
 Caldwell, at the time he began to build his elegant house, or palace it might be called, on Marlborough street, which is now a monument of decay, was royally flush, and had a summer home in Lynn.
 Ultimately, all this was sacrificed, and some elegant pictures, most costly and rare, found their way into the rooms of the Collateral Loan Company.
 Caldwell is now abroad, working on another ‘big contract,’ and is liable at any moment to turn up with a new fortune.
 He is a man of tremendous energy, fertility of resource and speculative ability, and, recognizing these qualifications, many of his business friends followed his lead blindly.”

 Anita Caldwell had purchased the land for 299 Berkeley on September 10, 1870, from shipping merchant and US Congressman Samuel Hooper.
 He and his wife, Anne (Sturgis) Hooper, lived at 27 Commonwealth, across the alley from where 299 Berkeley would be built.
-The original lot acquired by Anita Caldwell had a frontage of 113 feet 8 inches on Marlborough, but included a restriction limiting to 24 feet the height of any building built on a 20 foot wide strip of land running between 72 and 92 feet east of Berkeley.
+The original lot acquired by Anita Caldwell had a frontage of 113 feet 8 inches on Marlborough, but included a restriction limiting to 24 feet the height of any building built on a 20 foot wide strip of land running the entire width of the property (north to south) between 72 and 92 feet east of Berkeley.
 This restriction probably was intended to preserve light for Samuel Hooper’s home at 27 Commonwealth.
 Samuel Hooper had acquired the land in three transactions, one on November 1, 1862, when he bought the corner lot with an 87 foot frontage on Marlborough, and two more on March 15, 1863, when he bought the lot to the east with a 26 foot 8 inch frontage.
 All of the land originally was part of a larger parcel purchased on May 2, 1860, from the Commonwealth of Massachusetts by Caleb William Loring and Charles F. Choate, trustees for a real estate investment trust formed by them with Francis B. Hayes and Franklin Evans.